'Tis the season: Quotes from shoppers as America's biggest shopping day kicks off

-NEW YORK (Reuters) - Shoppers headed out to stores across the United States in a quest to score the best Black Friday discounts, with early promotions marking the start of a condensed holiday shopping season.
+NEW YORK, Nov 29 (Reuters) - Shoppers headed out to stores across the United States in a quest to score the best Black Friday discounts, with early promotions marking the start of a condensed holiday shopping season.

 The following are quotes from shoppers and store managers in the midst of America’s biggest shopping day.